unfoldingWord/obs-app/README.md

 ![Image Description](image-url) Text content for frame 1.

 ![Image Description](image-url) Text content for frame 2.

+_A story from Genesis 1-5_
 ```

+**Source Reference Extraction:**
+- The app automatically extracts source references from the last non-blank line
+- Text between underscores (e.g., `_A story from Genesis 1-5_`) is saved as `sourceReference` in story metadata
+- This provides biblical context for each story

 **Unsupported Scenarios:**
 - Missing `content/` directory